HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 ## Conclusion

 As we stated at the outset: the web is increasingly visual, and the ways in which we use the web's evolving feature set to encode, embed, lay out, and deliver media continue to evolve.
-This year, with native lazyloading, we collectively stemmed the tide of ever-increasing image transfer sizes.
+This year, with native lazy-loading, we collectively stemmed the tide of ever-increasing image transfer sizes.
 And universal support for WebP and initial support for AVIF pave the way for a visually-richer and more efficient future.
 On the video side, we saw an explosion in the number of `<video>` elements, and increasing use of sophisticated delivery methods like adaptive bitrate streaming.

 The Web Almanac is a chance to take stock and look back; it's also a time to chart a path forward.
 Here's to ever-more effective visual communication on the web in 2022.